 While you can use a barbell with this attachment, it might be best to use an ez-curl bar since they’re smaller.
 Another thing worth noting is that the holder might be a little too close to the padding than you’d like.
 And just like the leg roller, it can be a little difficult to adjust the height to one of the five available positions due to the location of the knob.

-An awesome feature with the MyBench is that it has a handle and wheels so that you can move it pretty easily around your gym when needed.
+An awesome feature with the MyBench is that it has a handle and wheels so that you can move it pretty easily around your home gym when needed.
 That way if you have a power rack, you can move it out of the way to rep out some back squats.
-It’s not very heavy, maybe around 70 pounds, so it’s not too difficult to pick it up, but that doesn’t mean it will topple over on you.
+It’s not very heavy — maybe around 70 pounds — so it’s not too difficult to pick it up, but that doesn’t mean it will topple over on you.
 We felt like it was super stable.
-The handle is in an easy to reach spot, but we recommend moving it around without the leg roller attached since it’ll get in your way.
+The handle is in an easy-to-reach spot, but we recommend moving it around without the leg roller attached since it’ll get in your way.

 We were pretty surprised at the overall size of this bench when we got our hands on it.
-The seat is nearly two feet off the ground which could be a problem for shorter people who are wanting to get in position for their bench press.
-Plus the length is over 6 feet when the leg roller is attached.
+The seat is nearly two feet off the ground, which could be a problem for shorter people who are wanting to get in position for their bench press.
+Plus, the length is over six feet when the leg roller is attached.

-We aren’t sure what gauge steel was used for the frame but it felt both sturdy and durable, while the foam padding provided us with comfort as well as firmness when needed.
+We aren’t sure what gauge steel was used for the frame, but it felt both sturdy and durable, and the foam padding provided us with comfort as well as firmness when needed.
 Since this bench has a max weight rating of 700 pounds, most recreational lifters are going to get solid usage out of it.

 Force USA does not mention what gauge steel was used for the MyBench, but don’t let that discourage you.
 We put this weight bench to the test and it passed with flying colors in terms of stability, and it feels durable enough to last you for decades.
 It felt like a bench you would find at a commercial gym, and the front foot has a wide design, but it doesn’t get in the way of your feet while lifting which is a common problem with weight benches.

 The MyBench features a foam padding that feels comfortable and firm at the same time.
-While we don’t know if the padding is wrapped in leather, that’s how it felt, so as we began to sweat, we needed to wipe it off with a towel in order to keep solid traction.
+While we don’t know if the padding is wrapped in leather (that’s how it felt), as we began to sweat, we needed to wipe it off with a towel in order to keep solid traction.
 Force USA also throws in a lifetime structural warranty with this weight bench that covers any manufacturing defects that may have happened.

 The footprint of the Force USA MyBench is going to vary depending on which attachment you plan on using, as well as how the back pad is adjusted.
 The height of the seat is just under two feet, the length of the actual bench is 67 inches, and when the leg roller is attached, it’s going to take up over six feet of space.

-You only have one option in terms of the back pad, which is 12 inches, this could be perfect for some people, while others may need a wider pad.
-We recommend having at least nine square feet of space when using this weight bench, so if you’re tight on space, this might not be the best option for you.
+You only have one option in terms of the width of the back pad, which is 12 inches, this could be perfect for some people — but others may need a wider pad.
+We recommend having at least nine square feet of space when working out with this weight bench, so if you’re tight on space, this might not be the best option for you.

 The Force USA MyBench is rated to support up to 700 pounds including your body weight.
 This is a pretty solid number, but if you’re an elite powerlifter, you might want to find another bench that can handle the weight you’re lifting.

-Force USA includes a lifetime warranty that will cover any manufacturing defects of this product.
+Force USA includes a lifetime warranty that covers any manufacturing defects of this product.